Aliqyan-21/RaNdDoOm/README.md

 ## Tested Password on kaspersky.com:

-- **Length 8:** Despite being a shorter password, it was not found in any databases.
+- **Length 8:** Despite being too short password, it was not found in any databases.

     <kbd>
     <img src="images/3.png" width="500px" height="auto" />